-The Rue Neuve is the main pedestrian shopping street and is coincidentally the longest one in Brussels.
-Here shoppers can find mostly international chain stores while more original independent stores are located between the Grand Place and the Rue Lemonnier.
-The Westland Shopping Mall boasts over 140 shops and has all the usual big department stores and trendy stores, great for clothing, jewellery, books and much more.
+The Rue Neuve is the main pedestrian shopping street in Brussels.
+Shoppers who venture that way will find mostly international chain stores, while more original independent stores are located between the Grand Place and the Rue Lemonnier.
+The Westland Shopping Mall boasts around 140 shops and has all the usual big department stores and trendy stores, great for clothing, jewellery, books and more.

-Most shops close at approximately 6pm every day and sales tax is 21 percent, which can be refunded to non-EU citizens by any of the shops affiliated to Global Refund Belgium.
-Shops that participate will issue a global refund cheque and this can be stamped at customs and cashed upon leaving the country.
+Most shops close at approximately 6pm during the week and at 7pm or 8pm on weekends.
+The sales tax is 21 percent and can be refunded to non-EU citizens by any of the shops affiliated to Global Refund Belgium.
+Shops that participate will issue a global refund cheque, which can be stamped at customs and cashed upon leaving the country.

 Our Travel Expert

 We are looking for contributors for our Brussels travel guide.
 If you are a local, a regular traveller to Brussels or a travel professional with time to contribute and answer occasional forum questions, please contact us.